michaeltomko/tumble_4_ya/README.md

-tumble_4_ya
+Tumble4Ya
 ===========

-A Ruby Gem that extends adds simple roulette wheel sorting to Array objects.
+A Ruby Gem that extends adds simple roulette wheel style sorting to any Array object.

 ## Requirements